How to Choose the Best Hair Loss Treatments and Medications

 Is hair loss reversible?

 In some cases, hair loss can be reversible.
 Certain illnesses, prescription drugs, and environmental factors—like stress or a nutritional deficiency—can cause temporary hair loss.
 When you address the underlying condition, your hair likely will regrow.
-In other instances, specific medications can slow down, stop, and even reverse hair loss.
+In other instances, specific medications can slow, stop, or even reverse hair loss.
 Your primary care doctor or dermatologist can help determine why you’re losing your hair and which treatments may be effective.

 Can women use finasteride?